rch-goldsnaker/esp32-thingsboard-platformio-wokwi-shared-attributes/README.md

 ### Common Issues
 - **"Failed to connect to ThingsBoard"**: Check device token and internet connection
-- **"LED value not found on server"**: Normal for first-time connections
+- **"LED value not found in shared attributes"**: Create `ledState` shared attribute in dashboard
+- **"Failed to subscribe for shared attribute updates"**: Check MQTT connection
 - **"Timeout: No response from ThingsBoard"**: Network or server issues

 ### Serial Monitor Messages
-- `LED restored: ON/OFF` - State successfully recovered from ThingsBoard
+- `LED state updated from shared attributes: ON/OFF` - Remote control successful
-- `LED value not found on server` - Using default state (first connection)
-- `LED: ON/OFF` - Button pressed, new state sent to ThingsBoard
+- `Subscribed to shared attributes` - Ready to receive updates
+- `Connected to ThingsBoard successfully!` - Device online and ready

 ---
 **Author**: Mirutec - Roger Chung
-**Version**: 1.0 - Client Attributes
+**Version**: 1.0 - Shared Attributes
 **Date**: November 2025